zcanfes/3d-lmnet-pytorch/README.md

 ## Acknowledgment

 This PyTorch implementation is based on the [original TensorFlow implementation](https://github.com/val-iisc/3d-lmnet) of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796).
-The original TensorFlow implementation is licensed under the [MIT License](#Original-License), which is also provided in the original TensorFlow repository (see [the original license](https://github.com/val-iisc/3d-lmnet/blob/master/LICENSE) for more details).
+The original TensorFlow implementation is licensed under the [MIT License](#Original-License-of-the-TensorFlow-Implementation) below, which is also provided in the original TensorFlow repository (see [the original license](https://github.com/val-iisc/3d-lmnet/blob/master/LICENSE) for more details).

 ## Original License of the TensorFlow Implementation